MicrosoftDocs/architecture-center/docs/checklist/resiliency.md

 ## Testing

 **Perform failover and failback testing for your application.** If you haven't fully tested failover and failback, you can't be certain that the dependent services in your application come back up in a synchronized manner during disaster recovery.
 Ensure that your application's dependent services failover and fail back in the correct order.
+If you are using [Azure Site Recovery (ASR)](site-recovery) to replicate Azure virtual machines, ensure you run DR drill periodically using 'Test failover' feature of ASR.

 **Perform fault-injection testing for your application.** Your application can fail for many different reasons, such as certificate expiration, exhaustion of system resources in a VM, or storage failures.
 Test your application in an environment as close as possible to production, by simulating or triggering real failures.
 For example, delete certificates, artificially consume system resources, or delete a storage source.
 Verify your application's ability to recover from all types of faults, alone and in combination.
 Check that failures are not propagating or cascading through your system.